Nicole Savoy: National promotions (2017–present)

 Savoy competed for WWE in their 2017 Mae Young Classic tournament.
 She defeated Reina González in the first round but lost to Candice LeRae during the next round.
 On August 31, 2019, Savoy participated in the Casino Battle Royal taking place at All Elite Wrestling (AEW)'s All Out, where she was eliminated by Nyla Rose.
 On December 15, Savoy made her Ring of Honor (ROH) debut at the taping of the second night of Final Battle by defeating Sumie Sakai.

 In February 2020, Savoy was announced as a participant in a 16-woman tournament to crown the inaugural ROH Women's World Champion on April 27 at Quest for Gold.
 The event, however, was cancelled, and the tournament was postponed due to the COVID-19 pandemic.
 In August, Savoy participated in AEW's Women's Tag Team Cup Tournament: The Deadly Draw under the name Lil' Swole, teaming with Big Swole.
-The two defeated Leva Bates and Raché Chanel in the quarter finals but lost to Allie and Brandi Rhodes during the semifinals.
+The two defeated Leva Bates and Raché Chanel in the quarter-finals but lost to Allie and Brandi Rhodes during the semifinals.

 Savoy returned in 2021 to ROH to participate in a tournament to crown the inaugural ROH Women's World Champion.
 On July 30, Savoy defeated Mazzerati in the first round of the tournament.
 Savoy lost the following round to Miranda Alize, thus was eliminated from the tournament.

+World Wonder Ring Stardom (2018)

+In August and September 2018, Savoy competed in the Blue Stars block of the 2018 5 Star Grand Prix, in which she scored a total of eight points.